Russian

 Study Abroad

-Students majoring in Russian are strongly encouraged to spend a summer or a term studying in the Russian Federation under the auspices of programs approved by the DUS.
-Language courses, as well as RUSS S241, S242, and S243, taken during the summer or during a term in Russia in approved programs may substitute for certain advanced Russian courses at Yale.
+Students majoring in Russian are strongly encouraged to spend a summer or a term studying abroad under the auspices of programs approved by the DUS.
+Language courses, as well as RUSS S241, S242, and S243, taken during the summer or during a term in approved programs may substitute for certain advanced Russian courses at Yale.
 Students interested in studying abroad should consult the DUS well before their junior year.
 Students can apply for FLAS and Fox fellowships to support their travel.

 SUMMARY OF MAJOR REQUIREMENTS